Gervase Farjeon: Early life

 Farjeon's wider family was almost exclusively artistic: an uncle, Harry Farjeon, was a composer, another uncle, Joseph Jefferson Farjeon, was a novelist and playwright, and his aunt, Eleanor Farjeon, was an author of children's stories and plays, poetry, biography, history and satire.

-Farjeon inevitably grew up surrounded by musicians, actors, artists and writers and listened to stories and gossip about many of the leading artistic figures of the late 19th and early 20th centuries.
+Farjeon grew up surrounded by musicians, actors, artists and writers and listened to stories and gossip about many of the artistic figures of the late 19th and early 20th centuries.
 He was entranced by the theatre.
-His father often took him to first nights and encouraged him from an early age to critique shows and their performances and staging.
+His father often took him to first nights and encouraged him from an early age to criticise shows and their performances and staging.
 Farjeon longed to be an actor.
-Outside the artistic milieu of his family, in early childhood he also developed a lifelong love of animals.
+Outside the artistic milieu of his family, in early childhood he also developed a love of animals.

-After unhappy experiences at an English preparatory school, he was educated at the small and progressively liberal Bedales School at Petersfield in Hampshire, England where after a time he was put in charge of the school's theatre.
+After unhappy experiences at an English preparatory school, he was educated at the small and progressively liberal Bedales School at Petersfield in Hampshire, England where he was put in charge of the school's theatre.
 From Bedales, even though he still harboured ambitions to be an actor and had an intensifying interest in the theatre, he started training as an architect at the Architectural Association School of Architecture in Bedford Square, London.

 The outbreak of World War II in 1939 brought Farjeon's studies to an abrupt end.
 Like his father, he had been a pacifist from childhood, and when called up under the National Service (Armed Forces) Act 1939 he declared himself to be a conscientious objector.
-Expecting a prison sentence, he faced a tribunal chaired by a judge, but being able to prove a lifelong pacifism he was granted exemption and took up work on the home front with evacuees.
+Expecting a prison sentence, he faced a tribunal chaired by a judge, but being able to prove a lifelong pacifism he was granted exemption and began work on the home front with evacuees.

 Farjeon's father, being the son of a Jew and a prominent figure in Britain, was at risk of detention and possible deportation should Nazi forces invade the United Kingdom.
 When invasion seemed likely in June 1940 his father sought reassurance from his cousin Harry, who lived in the United States, that the family, including his children, would be able to find safety with him in New York.
 In the event, the Farjeons did not need to leave Britain.

 Released from his architectural studies and exempted from service, Farjeon was able to pursue his passion for the theatre, starting as a stage manager, and playing small parts in the many shows touring wartime Britain.
-Several productions in which he appeared were toured under the auspices of the Council for the Encouragement of Music and the Arts, the forerunner of the Arts Council of Great Britain, where Farjeon was spotted by Sybil Thorndike and Lewis Casson and invited to work for the Council in the theatrical field as part of its duties to promote and maintain British culture.
+Several productions in which he appeared were produced under the auspices of the Council for the Encouragement of Music and the Arts, the forerunner of the Arts Council of Great Britain, where Farjeon was noticed by Sybil Thorndike and Lewis Casson and invited to work for the Council in the theatrical field as part of its duties to promote and maintain British culture.